Clickcease

 There are times throughout the year when a weekend period of possession begins on a school holiday or a teacher in-service day falls on a Friday during the regular school term.
 In these instances, the weekend period of possession begins at 6 p.m. on the immediately preceding Thursday.

 By the same token, there are times when the weekend period of possession ends on or is immediately followed by a student holiday or a teacher in-service day that falls on a Monday during the regular school term.
-In this instances, that weekend period of possession ends at 6 p.m. on that Monday.
+For orders issued on or after September 1, 2021, for parents within 50 miles, that weekend period of possession ends at 8 a.m. on Tuesday.
+For other standard possession orders, the weekend ends at 6 p.m. on that Monday.

 • Spring Break